BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: BlendScape System

-\paragraph{\textnormal{\textbf{Compositing users in an immersive manner through \textit{hidden surface removal}}} \textit{(R2)}} A limitation of capturing meeting participants via webcams is that they appear as ``floating heads'' with a harsh cut-off at their shoulders, due to the limited field-of-view. \SystemName takes a similar approach to address this issue as prior tools (e.g., Ohyay, TogetherMode): placing users behind objects in the scene and enabling \textit{hidden surface removal}, a rendering technique that removes portions of 3D objects that should not be visible from a particular camera perspective.
+\paragraph{\textnormal{\textbf{Compositing users in an immersive manner through \textit{hidden surface removal}}} \textit{(R2)}} A limitation of capturing meeting participants via webcams is that they appear as ``floating heads'' with a harsh cut-off at their shoulders, due to the limited field-of-view.
+To more naturally integrate users within environments, \SystemName takes a similar approach as prior tools (e.g., Ohyay, TogetherMode\footnotemark[1]): placing users behind objects in the scene and enabling \textit{hidden surface removal}, a rendering technique to remove portions of 3D objects that should not be visible from a particular camera perspective.
 We implemented an object segmentation pipeline in ~\SystemName to compute the salient objects in the generated environment (e.g., chairs, tables) and extract them to a foreground layer positioned in front of users' videos (Fig.~\ref{fig:system-layers}).
-This creates the illusion of users sitting behind objects, hiding the bottom edge of their videos.
+This creates the illusion of users sitting behind objects.

-\paragraph{\textnormal{\textbf{Making granular edits to the environment}} \textit{(R3)}} In addition to \SystemName's coarse-grained techniques for updating the entire video-conferencing environment, we implemented a selection technique for making fine-grained revisions to the scene (Fig.~\ref{fig:4-gligen}).
-Using the selection tool, users can circle areas of the scene and specify a text-based prompt to remove content (e.g., to fix distorted areas) or add visuals relevant to the meeting scenario (e.g., additional chairs to accommodate new meeting participants).
-To regenerate the area, \SystemName uses the GLIGEN~\cite{liGligenOpensetGrounded2023} inpainting model, which is trained to consider the prompt, position, and scale of the specified region in relation to its surroundings, to generate a more cohesive and realistic result.
+\paragraph{\textnormal{\textbf{Making granular edits to the environment}} \textit{(R3)}} In addition to \SystemName's \textit{inpainting} and \textit{image-to-image} for updating the entire video-conferencing environment, we implemented a technique for making fine-grained revisions to the scene (Fig.~\ref{fig:4-gligen}).
+Using the selection tool, users can circle areas of the scene and specify a text-based prompt to remove content (e.g., to fix distorted areas) or add visuals relevant to the meeting scenario (e.g., chairs to accommodate new meeting participants).
+To regenerate the area, \SystemName uses the GLIGEN~\cite{liGligenOpensetGrounded2023} inpainting model, which is trained to generate cohesive results by considering the prompt, position, and scale of the specified region in relation to its surroundings.